John-Wendell/Long-CoT-data-for-LLM-to-solve-24-puzzle/README.md

 > Given the numbers 3, 7, 4, 5, I should calculate step by step to get 24.
 >
-> Step 1: The most reseaonable operation is (3 - 7),  which leave 4, 5 as the remaining numbers.
+> Step 1: The most reseaonable operation is (3 - 7),  which leaves 4, 5 as the remaining numbers.
 >
-> Step 2: The most reseaonable operation is ((3 - 7) + 5),  which leave 4 as the remaining numbers.
+> Step 2: The most reseaonable operation is ((3 - 7) + 5),  which leaves 4 as the remaining numbers.
 >
 > Fianl Step: The last operation should be (((3 - 7) + 5) + 4).
 >
-> It is wrong, let get back to the previous step2 and try another operation.
+> It is wrong, let's get back to the previous step2 and try another operation.
 >
-> New Step 2: The most reseaonable operation is ((3 - 7) * 5),  which leave 4 as the remaining numbers.
+> New Step 2: The most reseaonable operation is ((3 - 7) * 5),  which leaves 4 as the remaining numbers.
 >
 > New Final Step: The last operation should be (4 - ((3 - 7) * 5)).